jcarterlab/The-Dictator/R/The-Dictator.md

 ## **Statistical significance**

-As can be seen from the visualization below, the P-value obtained from Fisher’s Exact Test is well below the 0.05 (5%) threshold widely deemed to be statistically significant.
+As can be seen from the visualization below, the P-value obtained from Fisher’s Exact Test is well under the 0.05 (5%) threshold widely deemed to be statistically significant.

 ![](The-Dictator_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->